+35725368683

 The reduced rate of 5% VAT applies on the first 200 m2, whereas the standard VAT rate is imposed for the remaining square meters, as determined based on the buildable area.

-The square meters for VAT purposes include only the internal covered areas (do not include covered verandas or others).
+For VAT purposes, the square meters include only the internal covered areas (do not include covered verandas or others).

-It is required that the property is to be used as the primary place of residence in Cyprus for the next ten years.
-Rental of it is not allowed.
+The property must be used as the primary residence in Cyprus for the next ten years.
+Rental is not allowed.

-Read more about New criteria for the VAT on primary residence introduced in June 2023
+Read more on our website about the New criteria for the VAT on primary residence introduced in June 2023

 The VAT on plots – Building land